Flowers for Turing Project FAQ

 When do they go up?

-In 2013 I put the flowers up the night before, in 2014 I got up early to do them in the morning… 2015 is a mystery right now.
+In 2013 I put the flowers up the night before.
+Since 2014 volunteers have put them up very early in the morning.

 Why doesn’t the money go to equality time?